-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
-Blood tests may be needed to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for any unwanted effects.

-If you develop any unusual and strange thoughts or behavior while you are taking eszopiclone, be sure to discuss it with your doctor.
-Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
+If you develop any unusual and strange thoughts or behavior while you are using eszopiclone, be sure to discuss it with your doctor.
+Some changes that have occurred in people using this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 After taking eszopiclone for insomnia, you may have difficulty sleeping (rebound insomnia) for the first few nights after you stop taking it.

 If you think you or someone else may have taken an overdose of this medicine, get emergency help at once.
 Taking an overdose of eszopiclone or taking alcohol or other CNS depressants with eszopiclone may lead to serious breathing problems and unconsciousness.
 Some signs of an overdose include: severe drowsiness, severe nausea or vomiting, staggering, and troubled breathing.